ImKindaOkAtCoding/Anime-Script/README.md

  # Usage And Install
    1. To download the script go to the releases page and grab the latest version.

-   2. Open Your Terminal And cd to the location of the script which you downloaded from releases.
+   2. Extract the tar.gz

+   3. Open your terminal and go to the folder containing the extracted script.

-   3. When you have navigated to the folder containing the release you downloaded,
+   3. When you have navigated to the folder containing the extracted script:
          # Type In The Terminal:
             ./"File Name"